Science of Reading Badge Rubric

 • Applicant does not include an example of prior experience delivering professional learning in the science of reading that is connected to HQIM, and

-• Applicant does not articulate a process for hiring qualified staff.
+• Applicant does not articulate a process for vetting and/or training qualified staff.

 Sample Evidence Collection